fourjay/vim-keeper/README.md

 *COMMANDS*

-`:Lookup` does a context sensitive lookup on the current word

 `:Help` does a context sensitive lookup on an arbitrary keyword.
+Supports tab completion with sensible defaults

+`:XHelp` does a context sensitive lookup on an arbitrary keyword using and external program (defaults to a keywordprg if defined).

 `:Wikipedia STRING` searches wikipedia for STRING

+`:Lookup` does a context sensitive lookup on the current word

 `:Thesaurus STRING` searches online thesaurus for STRING